Two Presidents, One Day, Sixteen Years: Kansas & Missouri

 The Eisenhower Presidential Library and Museum

-The house itself is an astonishingly compact two story clapboard dwelling complete with original furnishings.
-Walking around in this cramped space you will wonder how mother and father Eisenhower managed to raise six boys all of whom went on to achieve notable success – not a black sheep among them – the greatest of whom was Dwight, their third son.
+The house itself is a compact two story clapboard dwelling complete with the original furnishings.
+Walking around in this smallish space you will wonder how mother and father Eisenhower managed to raise six boys all of whom went on to achieve notable success – not a black sheep among them – the greatest of whom was Dwight, their third son.

 Over at the Eisenhower Museum, just beyond, you will get a sense of his achievements.
 The museum itself is something of a hodge-podge.
 Exhibits on wife Mamie’s gowns sit cheek and jowl with a presentation on the engineering feats of the D-Day landings.